Cult-123/Precalculus-in-Python/README.md

 # Precalculus in Python
-This repo contains basics of precalculus such as...
+This repo contains basics of precalculus which are as follows:

-## library function types & their 2D graphical images
+**1. library function types & their 2D graphical images
-## standard normal distribution using histogram
+**2. standard normal distribution using histogram
-## Trig functions & their 2D graphical image plot
+**3. Trig functions & their 2D graphical image plot
-## Continuous trig functions
+**4. Continuous trig functions
-## Graphing 3D Sphere
+**5. Graphing 3D Sphere
-## Graphine exponential functions
+**6. Graphine exponential functions
-## Graphing transformations of library functions
-## Creating scatter plot.
+**7. Graphing transformations of library functions **8.
+Creating scatter plot.